Faculty

 Residency: Thomas Jefferson University Hospital

-Dr. Greeley is the rotation supervisor for Maternal Child Health and is one of our primary clinic preceptors and OB attendings, having previously served as Director of Maternal Child Health for LCHC for ten years.
-She provides maternity and infant care through Centering groups, and provides holistic care for multi-generational immigrant families at Farragut Career Academy, where patients are seen both from the community and the high school, and where she also serves as the Site Medical Director.
+Dr. Greeley is one of our primary clinic preceptors and OB attendings, and regularly teaches our Wednesday afternoon didactics.
+She has served as Director of Maternal Child Health for LCHC for ten years.
+She also provides maternity and infant care through Centering groups, and provides holistic care for multi-generational immigrant families at Farragut Career Academy, where patients are seen both from the community and the high school, and where she also serves as the Site Medical Director.
 Dr. Greeley has taken call on Labor and Delivery throughout her career, during which she enjoys teaching and mentoring students and young physicians to provide excellent and compassionate maternity care.

 Dr. Greeley has lived in the South Lawndale community for over two decades with her husband, Siri, and family, who always keep it an exciting place with her three boys, one girl, two cats, and rambunctious dog.
 She has found that living in the same community as her patients has given her insight into the strengths and challenges of life in their neighborhood, and creates a deeper bond with them.